CirroBuild/FrostiDocs/docs/guides/influxdb-line-protocol.md

 ## Table schema

 It is not necessary to create a table schema for messages passed via InfluxDB line protocol.
 A table will be dynamically created if one does not exist.
-If new columns are, the table is automatically updated and the new column will be back-propagated with null values.
+If later new fields are introduced on the messages, the table is automatically updated and the new column will be back-propagated with null values.
+New fields can be added in both the symbol and columns sections of the message.

+Note that if a string value is added in the columns section without quotes the line will not be rejected, instead a symbol field will be created.

 :::info